 It corners nicely and with confidence while remaining comfortable.

 Big on the outside, big on the inside is basically what you can expect from the EV6.
-The front seats are neatly contoured to be super comfortable and supportive with plenty of adjustment room even for drivers well over 6ft.
+The front seats are neatly contoured to be super comfortable and supportive with plenty of adjustment room even for drivers well over six foot.

-The rear is equally specious, even for 3 passengers, although foot room under the front seats isn’t that great, especially when they’re at the lowest setting.
+The rear is equally specious, even for three passengers, although foot room under the front seats isn’t that great, especially when they’re at the lowest setting.

 In terms of styling, there’s a neat and eye-catching texture on the dashboard that’s echoed on the twin armrests on either side of the driver.
 Kia has also been keen to use sustainable materials wherever possible.
 This does mean there are a few areas that might not be quite as plush as some of its competitors, including the glove box door that seems a little flimsy.

-The rear is equally specious, even for 3 passengers.
+The rear is equally specious, even for three passengers.

 The EV6 is a combination of slightly underwhelming storage space along with some very neat practical touches.